annekao/ivf-calculator/README.md

 ## Notes

-- The calculation logic in the backend is a simplified mock for demonstration purposes.
+- The calculation logic uses CDC statistical models based on logit regression formulas.
+Formulas are loaded from `backend/internal/calculator/ivf_success_formulas.csv` and selected based on patient parameters (egg source, prior IVF attempts, known infertility reasons).
-- In a production implementation, you would integrate with actual CDC data and statistical models.
+- The calculator considers factors including age, BMI, infertility reasons, prior pregnancies, prior live births, and number of retrievals.
 - This tool does not provide medical advice.
 Always consult with a healthcare provider.

 ## License